UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

             pip list --user

-Step 6: use the virtual environment
+Exercise 1.6: use the virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. tabs::